ouspg/chipwhisperer/README.md

 Configuration and build files for OCI-based ChipWhisperer environment image, which supports CW303 and CWNANO devices.

+The environment is used in the [Software and Hardware Security course](https://github.com/ouspg/SoftwareHardwareSec), in the exercise week 5.

 ## Usage

 The environment requires access into the ChipWhisperer device, which is located in `/dev/bus/usb/`.